Top 5 Dog Dishes

 • Not as heavy as some all-metal options

-5. Jovrun Adjustable Dog Feeder with Stainless Steel & Slow Feeder Bowls
+5. Jovrun Adjustable Feeder with Slow Feeder Bowl

 Multiple Height Options

-This feeder offers five height settings and includes both a standard and a slow-feeder bowl.
-The stainless steel bowls are easy to clean, and the anti-slip feet keep the stand steady during meals.
-Foldable legs make it convenient for storage or travel, especially for dogs that benefit from raised feeding and slower eating.
+This feeder offers a sturdy frame with five height adjustments and comes with both a standard and a slow-feeder bowl.
+The stainless steel bowls are easy to clean, and anti-slip feet keep the stand steady during meals.
+Foldable legs make it convenient to store or take on trips, especially for dogs that benefit from raised feeding and slower eating.

 What We Like: